 Bursaries are granted on the basis of financial need, and are available to all registered McMaster students who apply and qualify.

 - students must apply to OSAP (or other government loans) prior to applying for bursary funds (some exceptions apply, see McMaster Aid on the SFAS website for more information)

-Bursary payments for eligible fully-registered students will be made directly to the student’s University account.
+Bursary payments for eligible fully-enrolled students will be made directly to the student’s University account.
 A cheque will be issued if the bursary amount exceeds the balance owing on the account.
-Application instructions are available on the Financial Aid & Scholarships website.
+Application instructions are available on the Student Financial Aid & Scholarships website.

 Bursary payments to eligible students are made in the winter term.
 Please see the Office of Student Financial Aid & Scholarships website for information on application deadlines and payment dates.

 All bursary amounts are final/non-negotiable.

-The First Generation Bursary, funded by the Ministry of Training, Colleges & Universities, is for students whose parents did not attend post secondary studies (college and/or university).
+The First Generation Bursary, funded by the Ministry of Advanced Education & Skills Development, is for students whose parents did not attend post secondary studies (college and/or university).
 On the application you will be asked to select ONE statement that best describes you (this step is optional and does not affect your bursary eligibility and/or the amount of bursary you may receive).
 If you wish to be considered for the First Generation Bursary you can select ‘I am a student whose parents did not attend post secondary studies’.

 International undergraduate students in levels 3, 4, and 5 are eligible to apply online for bursary support.
 International students in levels 1 and 2 are not considered for undergraduate bursary funding.